 It doesn’t matter from a cap perspective that the Jets come to the offseason party with an insane amount of cap space.
 Every slot of the Top 51 count and every one of the Top 51 are always judged and come together or not based on value.

 Simply because Mike Maccagnan has money to spend now doesn’t make the right move to overpay a Kirk Cousins now.
-Should he fail to play like the best QB in the league (which is likely), that devalues the position in-house and offers less money for the other 50 slots.
+If he fails to play like the best QB in the league (which is likely), that devalues the position in-house and offers less money for the other slots.
 It also creates issues down the road.

 Not too long ago the same scenario faced the Jets.
 During Mike Maccagnan’s rookie GM offseason, he went nuts with his “aggressive rebuild,” taking advantage of the insane cap space John Idzik left on the table.
 Signing Darrelle Revis felt like a smart thing, even while overpaying.